temporalio/documentation/docs-src/python/introduction-to-python-sdk.md

 - Inheritance
 - Encapsulation

-For very complex and large-scale use cases, having at least some experience with a variation of the following could be helpful:
+For complex and large-scale use cases, having some experience with the following could be helpful:

 #### Advanced Language Features